-Hello Doc — I met you and Tom at Horse Progress Days last year in Illinois; I hope you are recovering from the fire.
-I have a 7-year-old Clydesdale mare that was broke as a 2-year-old.
+Hello Doc — I have a 7-year-old Clydesdale mare that was broke as a 2-year-old.
 I used her double for 3 years doing chores — mostly on the manure spreader.
 I recently lost the gelding, so have used the mare as a single for hauling out manure on a stone boat.

 She stands great in the barn and at the shed, but not good in the woods or the garden when I’m dumping the load or hooking to the harrow.
 I have your fundamental tapes but was wondering if I should go back to the round pen training or teaching the horse to drive.
 Any suggestions on which video would help?
 Regards, CA in Missouri